 Each provider and each plan has a different way of addressing types of travelers and non-travelers.
-It’s crucial you understand how your policy covers each person on the trip.
+It’s crucial to understand how the plan covers each person.
 If you have to file a claim at any point, this information will help the process remain stress-free.

-Huge Benefit: Many providers have plans that cover your children FOR FREE.
+Huge Benefit: Many providers have plans that cover your children at no additional cost.

-I hate to break it to you – you’ll most likely need two plans.
+If travelers live in different states, you'll most likely need two plans.
 While some providers may have the ability to sell plans to residents of different states, it’s rare.
-Most states have their own strict regulations for travel insurance.
-This can keep travelers who live in different states from being on the same policy.
+Most states have their own regulations for travel insurance, meaning the plan details can be different for each traveler.

-Huge Benefit: Any necessary claims process will be streamlined, because you won’t need to gather documentation across state lines.
+Huge Benefit: Any necessary claims process will be streamlined with two plans because you won’t need to gather documentation across state lines.

-If you are traveling with a girlfriend or boyfriend that you live with, you can both be covered on the same policy.
+If you are traveling with a girlfriend or boyfriend that you live with, you can both be covered by the same policy.
 Most providers include a domestic partner as a family member.
-Typically, in the case of a claim, providers may request proof of co-habitation and financial interdependence (credit card statements, joint accounts or a shared lease agreement).
-In some cases, providers may want to see an affidavit of domestic partnership if recognized by your state.
+Typically, in the case of a claim, providers may request proof of cohabitation and financial interdependence (credit card statements, joint accounts or a shared lease agreement).
+In some cases, providers may want to see an affidavit of domestic partnership, if recognized by your state.

-Huge Benefit: This documentation also can extend benefits if a domestic partner is a non-traveler.
+Huge Benefit: This documentation also can extend to benefits if a domestic partner is a non-traveler.

 Remember, coverage and benefits extend to only travelers.
 Your travel medical coverage will not help a non-traveler and they cannot file a claim for lost baggage.
-Your travel insurance policy does, however, cover you for travel interruption, cancellation or delay in the case of a non-traveler causing this need.
-For example, if one of your parents falls and breaks their hip or your child becomes ill.
-Each provider and subsequent plan covers various reasons, so be sure to understand each of these benefits for non-travelers affecting the trip.
-Also, it may be prudent to ask about how pre-existing conditions affect this benefit as many providers look at this differently for travelers and non-travelers alike.
+Your travel insurance plan does, however, cover you for travel interruption, cancellation or delay in the case of a non-traveler causing this need.
+For example, if one of a parent falls and breaks a hip or a child becomes ill.
+It may be prudent to ask about how pre-existing conditions affect the plan as many providers look at this differently for travelers and non-travelers alike.